How To Complete Schedule C Step by Step

 Calculating Cost of Goods Sold

-The calculation of COGS is in Part III, lines 33 through 42.
-You'll also need to know the ending inventory valuation method that was used.
+You'll find the calculation of COGS is in Part III, lines 33 through 42.
+You'll also need to know the ending inventory valuation method that was used in your business.
 This information appears on line 34.

 You'll need your beginning inventory, what additional goods were produced or purchased, inventory that was sold or disposed of, and your ending inventory.

-If your income derives from selling services, such as if you do consult, you won't have to calculate the cost of goods sold or deal with this section.
+If your income derives from selling services, such as if you do consulting work, you won't have to calculate the cost of goods sold or deal with this section.
 Your gross income and your gross profit would be the same unless you have tax credits or other income sources.

-You might need help from your CPA or tax adviser to calculate COGS.
+You can ask for help from your CPA or tax adviser to calculate COGS if needed.

 Calculate Your Gross Profit and Income

-Now that you have information on your income and the cost of goods sold, you can calculate your Gross Profit.
-The calculation is:
+Now that you have information on your income and the cost of goods sold, you can calculate your gross profit as follows:

 Gross receipts from sales - Returns and allowances = Net receipts